nolanlawson/pouchdb-adapter-cordova-sqlite-demo/README.md

 pouchdb-adapter-cordova-sqlite-demo
 =====

-Demo of using [pouchdb-adapter-cordova-sqlite](http://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) in an Ionic v1 project.
+Demo of using [pouchdb-adapter-cordova-sqlite](http://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) and [cordova-plugin-sqlite-2](https://travis-ci.org/nolanlawson/cordova-plugin-sqlite-2) in an Ionic v1 project.

 The important part of the code is in `www/index.html`: